-In this video, Adam Garland introduces you to the How To Painting Skin Weights in Maya and shows a couple of techniques to make painting skin weights Painting Skin Weights in Maya.
+In this tutorial, Adam Garland introduces you to the How To Painting Skin Weights in Maya.
+Also learn a couple of techniques to make painting skin weights Painting Skin Weights in Maya.

 Smooth Binding Skin to Joints in Maya